lynnjaco/mergesortisp/README.md

 Faster than insertion, bubble, and selection sort...
 However, **Merge Sort** has a higher time complexity which can result in slower performance when used for small datasets which could be more efficently sorted with other methods.

 ## **Super-Size Friendly & Space Hogging!**
 Performs well on large datasets... but requires additional memory to temporarily store the merged sub-arrays created during the sorting process.
+This is also disadvantageous if the array is already partially sorted.
+Merge sort will divide and conquer everything within the array.

 ##### Research & Sources
 1) *DevSage* - **Best Javascript Recursion Explanation on YouTube** - https://www.youtube.com/watch?v=LteNqj4DFD8